Planning for 2022 events at Hanford Mills is underway. Look for announcements in the Spring.

 Celebrate the Fourth at Hanford Mills Museum’s annual Independence Day Celebration.
-The event features old-fashioned fun, with two frog jumping contests, a fishing derby on the Mill Pond, tug o’ war, and sack races.
-Visitors also can tour the historic Mill and woodworking shop and see water- and steam-power demonstrations featuring the 1926 Fitz Overshot waterwheel, the steam boiler and steam engines.
-Local vendors will be selling delicious food, including BBQ, homemade pies, and maple cotton candy.
-The Hanford Mills String Band will fill the Mill Yard with music, blacksmiths will be working in the forge, and kids will have a fun variety of activities to take part in.
+The event features old-fashioned fun, with two frog jumping contests, a fishing derby on the Mill Pond, live music, tug o’ war, and sack races.
+Visitors can tour the historic Mill and woodworking shop and see water- and steam-power demonstrations featuring the 1926 Fitz Overshot waterwheel, the steam boiler and steam engines.
+There are also local vendors and live music.

-Mill staff and volunteers will be making vanilla ice cream on a steam-powered churn, chilled with ice harvested from the Mill Pond in February.
-Free ice cream samples will be available while supplies last.
+Mill staff and volunteers will be making vanilla ice cream on a steam-powered churn, chilled with ice cut during February’s Ice Harvest Festival.
+Free ice cream samples will be served up until they’re gone.
 “The ice cream is the sweet reward of last February’s successful ice harvest,” said Hanford Mills Museum executive director Liz Callahan.
 The ice is kept frozen in the Museum’s traditional ice house, packed with sawdust from the Mill.

 Special Fun for Kids

-The Museum’s new Learning Lab, a special place for kids 8 and under to explore and create, will be open, and kids can play with mini waterwheels, Imagination Playground blocks, gears, and more.
+BYOF (Bring Your Own FROG) and take part in frog-jumping contests at 12:30 pm and 2:30 pm.
+No frog?
+No problem: the contests are just as much fun to watch!
+There also will be sack races and tug o’ war contests.
+The Museum’s Learning Lab, a special place for kids 8 and under to explore and create, will be open, and kids can play with mini waterwheels, Imagination Playground blocks, gears, and more.

 Unique Steam Power Demonstrations